Employment discrimination: From experiments

 In 2021, a large-scale study published in Nature tracked the behavior of recruiters on a Swiss online recruitment platform.
 Based on more than 3 million profile views, they found that "immigrant and minority ethnic groups face a substantially lower contact rate compared to native Swiss citizens".
 The most affected groups were people from Asia (18.5% penalty) and Sub-Saharan Africa (17.1% penalty).
 On average, the study found "no evidence of meaningful differences between the contact rates of women and men".
 However, by looking separately at male-dominated and female-dominated occupations, the researchers found that women face a 6.7% hiring penalty in the 5 most male-dominated occupations (electrical workers, drivers, metal and machinery workers, construction and forestry/fishery/hunting).
 On the other hand, men face a 12.6% penalty when applying for jobs dominated by women (personal care, clerical support, health associates, clerks and health professionals).

 In 2013, a US based study showed Muslim hijab wearing women had a gap in call backs that women not wearing hijabs with the same employment profiles did not have.
 The study ran a field experiment of 49 male and 63 female employees from 72 retails stores and 40 restaurants with price points that targeted mid-income level clientele.
 14 women ages 19–22 and of varied ethnicities, volunteered to act as job applicants, "confederates".
 14 additional women acted as "interaction observers."
 Each observer was paired with one confederate to oversee all eight of the confederate's trails.
-For half the trails the confederate wore a plain black hijab and dressed similarly, for the other half they dressed similarly but didn't wear hijab.
+For half the trails the confederate wore a plain black hijab and dressed similarly, for the other half they dressed similarly but did not wear hijab.
 Confederates were coached on a verbal script and entering and leaving work places.
 Mock trials were held to prepare for the role.
 After training was complete confederate/observer pair were dispatched to eight different work places within a mall.
 The observer entered the store and acted as clientele, and timed the confederates interactions.
 The confederate, meanwhile, asked for a manager and then presented three questions regarding employment.
 The questions are as follow: "Do you have a job position open for a__ (sales representative/waitress)?", "Could I fill out a job application?", and "What sort of things would I be doing if I worked here?"
 The confederate and observer were asked not to speak to one another until they had completed submitting data to avoid bias.
 The research comes to the conclusion that there is formal and interpersonal discrimination against hijab wearing Muslim women.